damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 P1 Does the quoted supply seem adequate for our needs?

-P2 Should we give our hosting party special instructions to make sure the two power supplies of each chassis are connected to a different [UPS](https://en.wikipedia.org/wiki/Uninterruptible_power_supply#/media/File:MGE_Uninterruptible_Power_Supply_at_NERSC.jpg)?

 # Hosting

 We've worked in [an issue](https://gitlab.com/gitlab-com/infrastructure/issues/732) to see where we should host.